Not sure where to start but know you need a website?

 This is where you could hire somebody like me to help you.
 But, you can do it yourself too.
 There is a lot of support online and WordPress.org even provides a complete guide to installing WordPress

-As a sole trader / freelancer I have hourly and daily rates for helping with setting up new websites for new businesses and individuals, just email me for my rates.
+As a sole trader / freelancer I have hourly and daily rates for helping with setting up new websites for new businesses and individuals, just email me.